Alrysc/onb_docs/docs/onb_overview/enums/element.md

 !!! tip "Barriers/Auras"
     In BN6, any Wind element attack will remove a Barrier or Aura.
-This is not an automatic effect in ONB, since traps are UGC.
+This is not an automatic effect in ONB, since they are UGC.
 When making Barrier or Aura effects, it's recommended to keep this interaction intact.

 ### Summon and Plus